-Pride flags: All of the flags you might see at Pride and what they mean
+Every LGBTQ+ flag you might see at Pride and what they all mean

 Each year in June, the queer community comes together to march through city centres honouring the diversity of our people – often, by waving or dressing themselves in flags.

-Some of these flags may not be familiar to everyone, so PinkNews brings you a look at the many wonderfully bright and diverse designs.
+Some of these flags may not be familiar to everyone, so PinkNews brings you a look at the many wonderfully bright and diverse designs, and what it all means.

 Let’s start with a familiar one.

-The rainbow flag is seen at Pride events all around the world and is often used as a collective symbol for the entire LGBT community.
+The rainbow flag is seen at Pride events all around the world and is often used as a collective symbol for the entire LGBTQ+ community.

 However, the design we are most familiar with has changed slightly from the original designed by Gilbert Baker in 1977.